Lymah123/100-days-of-code/daily-journal.md

 Day 31: 25/12/24

 I didn't do much today.
 The Project I submitted for an open source Hackathon got accepted.
 I received some suggestions which I worked on throughout the night.
 I spent the rest of the day resting.

+Day 32: 26/12/24

+- I implemented SSL certification setup on the Backend for the app.
+- I finally started testing the application.